natalieagus/50002/docs/Software/m_cacheissues.md

 This policy has the *least* overhead when compared to LRR and LRU.
 We simply need some logic unit to behave like a random number generator, and we use this to select the cache line to replace when the cache is full.

 ### [Comparing Between Strategies](https://www.youtube.com/watch?v=2OARjqLK4io&t=1795s)
 There's no one superior replacement policy.
-One replacement policy can be better than the other *depending on our use case* i.e: pattern of addresses enquired.
+One replacement policy can be better than the other *depending on our use case* i.e: pattern of addresses enquired/accessed by CPU.

 {: .note}
 Refer to our Problem Set for various exercises with all 3 replacement policies.

 ### Comparison
-Random replacement policy is the simplest to implement as it does not require much additional hardware overhead.
-However in practice, **LRU** may generally gives a better experience because it conforms to locality of reference, and is better when `N` is small (since it is expensive to implement). **LRR** is good on specific pattern of usage where we don't frequently revisit oldest cached data.
-Finally, **random** method is good when `N` is super large, which in turn will be too costly to implement LRU or LRR.
+**Random** replacement policy is the simplest to implement as it does not require much additional hardware overhead.
+However in practice, **LRU** may generally gives a better experience because it conforms to locality of reference, and is better when `N` is small (since it is expensive to implement). **LRR** is performs well on specific pattern of usage where we don't frequently revisit oldest cached data.
+Finally, **random** method is preferable when `N` is super large, which in turn will be too costly to implement LRU or LRR.

 ## [The Cache Block Size](https://www.youtube.com/watch?v=2OARjqLK4io&t=1860s)

 We can further improve cache performance by **increasing the capacity of each cache line**.
-We can **fetch  `B` words of data at a time**, and this is especially useful if there's high locality of reference.
+We can **fetch  `B` words of data at a time**, and this is **especially** useful <span class="orange-bold">if</span> there's high locality of reference.
 The figure below illustrates a cache with a single cache line and a block size of 4:

 <img src="{{ site.baseurl }}/assets/images/notes/cache-word-block.png"  class="center_seventy"/>

 {:.highlight}
-Apply this knowledge if we have N cache lines and block size of 4: how many `TAG`, `k`, and `b` bits are there?
+If we have a DM cache with $N$ cache lines and block size of 4: how many `TAG`, `k`, and `b` bits are there?

-{: .new-title}
-> Cache Block Size
->
-> The number of **data** **words** stored in each cache line is called the **block size** and is always a power of two.
-Recall that `1 word = 32 bits` in this subject, and we address the entire word by its smallest byte address.
+The number of **data** **words** stored in each cache line is called the **block size** and is always a power of two.
+Recall that `1 word = 32 bits` for the $$\beta$$ CPU, and we address the entire word by its *smallest* byte address, e.g: word address 0 is comprised of data at address 0 to 3.

 Hence to index or address each word in the cache line of block size with `B` words, we need $$b = \log_2(B)$$ bits.
 In the example above, we need 2 bits to address each **column**, taken from `A[3:2]` (assuming that `A` uses byte addressing).

-{: .info}
+{: .note-title}
 > The Offset bits
 >
 > Some literature calls the `b+2` bits as the **offset bits**.
 Offset bits in a cache refer to the part of the memory address used to determine the exact location within a cache line where the desired data is stored.
 Offset corresponds to the bits used to determine the *byte* to be accessed from the cache line.
-In the example above, because the cache line is 4 words long (16 bytes long), there are 4 offset bits: the 2 b bits + 2.
+In the example above, because the cache line is 4 words long (16 bytes long), there are 4 offset bits: the 2 `b` bits + 2.

 ### Tradeoffs
-There are tradeoffs in determining the block size of our cache, since we always fetch (and / or overwrite) `B` words -- the entire block -- together at a time:
+There are tradeoffs in determining the block size of our cache, since we always fetch (and / or overwrite) `B` words -- *the entire block* -- together at a time.
+For instance, with a block size of 4, a missed access to address 0 will cause data word at address 0, 4,  8, and 12 to be fetched altogether from memory.
+Another example: a missed access to address 20 will cause data word at address 16, 20, 24, and 28 to be fetched altogether as well.
 *  **Pros**: If high locality of reference is present, there's high likelihood that the words from the same block will be required together.
 Fetching a large block upon the first `MISS` will be beneficial later on, thus improving the average performance.
 *  **Cons**: Risk of fetching **unused** words.
 With a larger block size, we have to fetch more words on a cache `MISS` and the `MISS` penalty grows linearly with increasing block size if there's low locality of reference.